Alpine Wonderland: Switzerland 8 Day Itinerary

 Mürren has a truly peaceful atmosphere with quaint restaurants offering traditional Swiss dining, making it the perfect place to relax after a long travel day.
 Just don’t get too relaxed and miss the last cable car down!
 This is usually at 23.45pm (but do verify for yourself for the current season).

 In Mürren, we had a delightful meal at Hotel Edelweiss, which has panoramic views of the surrounding Swiss Alps and Lauterbrunnen Valley.
-It’s well worth going for a post dinner stroll to experience the charming chalets, gorgeous views, and idyllic way of life in this little village..
+It’s well worth going for a post dinner stroll to experience the gorgeous views and idyllic way of life in this little village.

 DAY 4: INTERLAKEN

-As Interlaken is known as the gateway to the Jungfrau region, which is a UNESCO World Heritage Site commonly referred to as the “Top of Europe,” I highly reccomend heading here.
+Next up on the 8 day Switzerland itinerary is Interlaken.
+This gorgeous part of the country is known as the gateway to Jungfrau, a UNESCO World Heritage Site commonly referred to as the “Top of Europe.”

 Once you reach Jungfrau, the grandeur of the surroundings is seriously overwhelming.
 At an altitude of 3,454 meters, Jungfrau offers a spectacular view of the Aletsch Glacier, the longest glacier in the Alps.
 The Ice Palace, a labyrinth of glacial ice, is another must-visit here.
 It’s an ethereal world of icy sculptures and chambers that feel like they’ve been borrowed from a fairytale.

-• For the truly adventurous, why not go Paragliding in Interlaken.
-This is one of the best experiences you can have during your visit to Switzerland and I guarantee you will remember it for a lifetime!
+• Paragliding: For the truly adventurous, why not go Paragliding in Interlaken.
+This is one of the best experiences you can have during your 8 day Switzerland itinerary and I guarantee you will remember it for a lifetime!

-• Wengen Village, which is one of the best places to see in Lauterbrunnen.
+• Wengen Village is one of the best places to see in Lauterbrunnen.
 Here, there is an old church that makes a great vantage point to get some photos of the village and surrounding mountains.

 DAY 5: INTERLAKEN TO BERN

-Today, head northwest of Interlaken to Bern, the capital city of Switzerland, which is built around the Aare River.
+On Day 5 of this 8 day Switzerland itinerary, head northwest to Bern, the capital city of Switzerland, which is built around the Aare River.
 Fortunately, whether you’re travelling by car or train, this charming city is only around 45 minutes away from Interlaken.

 Bern is truly the embodiment of a timeless European city that will no doubt enthral you – it’s got a really unique blend of historical grandeur and contemporary chic.